Public Transport in Lisbon

 Ferries (Transtejo)

-Cross the Tagus River to Cacilhas (10 min), Seixal (25 min) and Barreiro (30 min).
-Cacilhas offers great views of Lisbon and the Cristo Rei statue.
+Cross the Tagus River to Cacilhas (10 min) for great seafood and views of the Cristo Rei statue.

 Zones & Fare System